Oliver Lobley: Career

 Lobley joined Scunthorpe United at under-15 level.
 On 7 May 2022, Lobley made his league debut for Scunthorpe where he scored an own goal in a 7–0 loss against Bristol Rovers and was substituted after 27 minutes.
 On 10 May 2022, Scunthorpe announced Lobley was one of four second year scholars to be released by the club.

 On 27 July 2022, Lobley joined Northern Premier League Premier Division club Belper Town.
+Lobley made four league appearances for Belper; he was sent off in his final match for the club – a 5–0 defeat against Warrington Rylands 1906 on 27 August 2022.
+He later moved to Retford in November and scored on his debut in a 2–1 win against Armthorpe Welfare on 6 November 2022.
+In late-2023, he joined Sherwood Colliery, helping the team to promotion in his first season.